 Buen Samaritano Clinic has been able to thrive due to the efforts of its committed Ecuadorian Staff and contributions from Fundación “Yo Te Amo,” CO.

-An annual medical mission to surrounding, underserved villages began in 1998 prior to the forming of the foundation in 2001; these annual medical missions have continued and include dental care.
+An annual medical mission to surrounding, underserved villages began in 1998 prior to the forming of the foundation in 2001; the annual medical missions continued and included dental care.
 We coordinate all arrangements in Ecuador— in-country transportation, food and lodging.
-We also provide the same services for individuals and families that have a heart for missions and seek a short term mission experience.
+We also provide the same services for individuals and families that have a heart for missions and seek a short-term mission experience.

 In the summer of 2019 Dr. Silvia subcontracted three new specialists from Portoviejo who were willing to attend patients at Buen Samaritano on an as needed basis.
-Specialists are a cardiologist, pediatrician, and endocrinologist.
+Since then four more specialists have been added.
+Specialists are a cardiologist, pediatrician, endocrinologist, pulmonologist, physical therapist, and gynecologist.

 The Impact FYTA